len-rtz/DS_LOD_and_Knowledge_Graphs_2024_Bhagyasha_Lena/README.md

   Extracts simple records with title, creator, and date, saving the results into a JSON file with a specified record limit

 ### Creating a smaller Subset for Trials
-To work with less LIDO classes as well as with less collection records / JSON entities, there is an additional Python Script (subset.py), which extracts simpler records with only title, creator, and date
+To work with less LIDO classes as well as with less collection records / JSON entities, there is an additional Python Script (create-json-subset.py), which extracts simpler records with only title, creator, date and material/tecnique.
 It's saving the results into a JSON file with a specified record limit.

 ### Uploading to Wikibase Instance